-Do not use any scar creams or ointments on the incision without consulting your surgeon.
+Start using the scar creams or ointments on the incision we provide after consulting your surgeon.

 When to call

 Call the office if you are unable to tolerate food or liquids for more than 24 hours; are vomiting for more than 24 hours or become dehydrated even if less than 24 hours.